mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 compilers, warnings, hints.

-A lot of these are the same things we teach to human coders, and are not very different than what I write about in my blog regularly:
+A lot of these are the same things we teach to human coders, and are not very different than what I write about regularly:

 *   [Parse, Don't Validate][pdv]: set up your types to make invalid states unrepresentable.
 AI will, by nature, NOT do this, even the latest frontier